Two killed after BEST bus skids and crashes into autorickshaw

 The impact of the crash was so strong that the duo were flung out of the vehicle and sustained severe head injuries.
 The incident took place at Goregaon check naka bridge near the Eastern Express Highway (EEH) at around 1.45am

 Mumbai: Two persons were killed after a BEST bus skidded, collided with another bus and crashed into an autorickshaw in the early hours of Sunday in Goregaon East.
-The deceased were identified as Johnny Sankhram, 42, and Sujata Panchaki, 38 who were travelling in the auto.
+The deceased were identified as Johnny Sankhram, 42, and Sujata Panthaky, 38, who were colleagues and returning from office.

 The impact of the crash was so strong that the duo were flung out of the vehicle and sustained severe head injuries.
-The incident took place at Goregaon check naka bridge near the Eastern Express Highway (EEH) at around 1.45am.
+The incident took place at Goregaon check naka bridge near the Western Express Highway (WEH) at around 1.45am.

 After the impact, the two passengers seated inside hit their heads on the bars of the auto and flung out of the vehicle.
 The driver of the rickshaw too suffered injuries.
-The driver of the BEST buses alerted the police officers who rushed Sankhram to the trauma centre in Jogeshwari where he was declared dead upon arrival and Panchaki was taken to the Kokilaben hospital in Andheri where she succumbed to her injuries at 2.45am.
-The police officers said that the victims, who were related to each other, were on their way towards Goregaon after attending a family function when the accident occurred.
+The driver of the BEST buses alerted the police officers who rushed Sankhram to the trauma centre in Jogeshwari where he was declared dead upon arrival and Panthaky was taken to the Kokilaben hospital in Andheri where she succumbed to her injuries at 2.45am.

 The Vanrai police have booked the driver of bus number 1453 for causing death due to negligence under section 304 (A) of the Indian Penal Code.